Skip to main content

 What Should I Wear or Bring to Class?

-A laptop is required for accessing course materials, practice exams, and online resources.
+A laptop is recommended for accessing course materials, practice exams, and online resources.
 Dress comfortably in professional attire suitable for physical activity and clinical settings.
 During clinical rotations, you’ll wear a FASTems-provided uniform shirt; students are responsible for providing their own navy or black EMS-style pants and closed-toe boots.

 How Do I Apply or Enroll in the Program?